sonanmemon/Personal_academic_website/content/home/experience.md

   date_start = "2019-01-04"
   date_end = ""
   description = """
-  Worked as a team member in Project "Simulating collective motion with kilobots" in Zhang's Fluid and biological physics lab.
+  Worked as a research assistant in Project "Simulating collective motion with kilobots" in Zhang's Fluid and biological physics lab, advised by Professor Hepeng Zhang.
   """
 [[experience]]
   title = "Research Assistant"